 Similarly, the long-range and short-range HF-like exchange functionals can be defined by including the error function ${\rm{erf}}(\omega r_{12})$ and the complementary error function ${\rm{erfc}}(\omega r_{12})$ in Eq \ref{eq:HF_hc}.
-With these, the global hybrid functionals \cite{Becke1993,Stephens1994,Ernzerhof1999,Adamo1999, Xu2004,Zhao2008} and all kinds of long-range corrected hybrid functionals \cite{Savin1996,Gill1996,Iikura2001,Yanai2004,LYPr, Vydrov2006jcp,Chai2008,Heyd2004ajcp,Heyd038207, Baer2010,Stein2010,Stein2009jcp,Peverati2011jpcl,Anderson2017jctc} in KS can be applied in HCKS as well.
-The ground-state energy of HCKS with hybrid functionals can be obtained via the similar procedure described above, except that the XC potential in $\hat{h}^\sigma$ of Eq \ref{eq:eq2_hc} becomes delocalized, which includes the HF-like exchange will be explored to gain insights into the functional development in HCKS.
+With these, different global, local, and long-range corrected hybrid functionals can be developed and applied in HCKS as well.
+In the following section, the semi-local functionals and the global hybrid functionals that combine semi-local functional with the HF-like exchange will be explored to gain insights into the functional development in HCKS.

-Similarly, the long-range and short-range parts of the HF-like exchange potential can be defined correspondingly.